 Here is an example.
 You would consciously have a hard time listening to just two conversations at once and making sense of them.
 But your subconscious awareness can listen to more than seven conversations at the same time, follow them without effort and make perfect sense of them all, all in real time.

 Another example.
 Your conscious mind can remember a maximum of approximately seven simple things at once, and usually only for short periods of time.
 But your subconscious mind actually records everything you ever experience, from all five senses, and “remembers” it all, forever.
-That means you have in your subconscious a memory of what you saw when you opened your eyes for the very first time in your entire life.
+That means you have in your subconscious a clear memory of what you saw, heard, felt, smelled and tasted at the moment you opened your eyes for the very first time in your entire life.

 Another.
 The conscious mind must sleep and rest.
 The subconscious mind never sleeps.
 It is always “awake” and functioning, doing it’s thing.
 It is what keeps your body functional, even when your conscious mind is asleep.